ReliefApplications/ems-backend/.github/pull_request_template.md

 # Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] Linting does not generate new warnings
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have put JSDoc comment in all required places